rtlcopymemory/rtlcopymemory.github.io/_posts/2025-08-20-homelab-minipc.md

 ## REMnux
 I converted the official `.ova` after installing REMnux from scratch twice and having issues with default packages.
 After booting up the VM, internet wouldn't work.
 Checking `ip a` I see the interfaces are not configured correctly so I checked the `netplan` config and found out the NIC name was wrong in the config file, changing that to my NAT default fixes the internet.
 After that I also added an extra NIC for a "host only" network and cofnigured it with a static IP.

+# FlareVM
+For this I just installed Windows 10 on a VM and followed the instructions to install FlareVM.
+At the end I replaced the NIC network from NAT to the "host only" network I created and gave to REMnux too.